 The oldest bodega in Haro - four generations of pre-modern Rioja, aged longer than anyone else, released when they're ready, not when the market is.

 Haro is the mythical capital of Rioja Alta, and its ascent to wine royalty was largely an accident of timing.
 Phylloxera ravaged France from the 1860s onward, and Bordeaux négociants started combing Spain for alternative grape sources.
 They found Rioja.
-Don Rafael López de Heredia y Landeta was born in Chile in 1857 to Basque emigrant parents, got caught up in the Third Carlist War on a student trip to Europe (he was reportedly detained in France during the unrest), and eventually drifted into Haro and decided to stay.
-In 1877 he began building what is now the oldest bodega in town and one of the first three houses in the Rioja region.
+Don Rafael López de Heredia y Landeta was born in Chile in 1857 to Basque emigrant parents, sent to school in the Basque Country in 1871, enlisted in the Carlist army in 1873, and fled to France in exile after the Carlist defeat in 1876.
+In Bayonne he was hired by a wine merchant who sent him to Haro.
+He arrived in October 1877 and stayed.
+That same year he founded what is now the oldest bodega in town, one of Rioja's earliest houses - after Murrieta (1852) and Riscal (1858).

 What happened next, for almost 150 years, is a bet on not changing.
 While the rest of Rioja moved to French oak, earlier releases, and temperature-controlled cellars, López de Heredia kept doing exactly what they had been doing: long cask aging in American oak, barrels coopered on site by their own cooper, racked traditionally (the family's own lore says by candle), fined with egg whites (said to come from the family's hens), bottled unfiltered, released a decade or more after the vintage.
 This is not immobility - barrels get rebuilt, a Zaha Hadid pavilion went up in 2006 for the 125th anniversary, a stored 1910 Brussels World Fair pavilion lives inside it - but the pre-modern posture is a choice, not inertia.
 María José, who runs the commercial side today, is careful to say that tradition means principles, not rigidity.

-The estate is now in its fourth generation: María José (commercial and public face), her sister Mercedes (winemaker), and brother Julio César (technical director).
+The estate is now in its fourth generation: María José (commercial and public face), her sister Mercedes (winemaker), and brother Julio César (in charge of the vineyards).
 About 170 hectares, all estate-grown, which in Rioja is rare.
 Four vineyards, each giving its own wine:

 The Tondonia Gran Reserva whites - roughly 90% Viura with 10% Malvasía - spend ten years in barrel.
 They taste like nothing else: oxidative, nutty, waxy, still startlingly alive thirty years on.
 This is not wine-as-fashion.
-It's wine-as-artefact, the closest thing you can still drink to what Rioja was before phylloxera walked through the door and the modernists arrived to pick up the pieces.
+It's wine-as-artefact, the closest thing you can still drink to Rioja in its late-nineteenth-century form, before the modernists rewrote it.

 Viña Bosconia Reserva